-The registration fee is $485 with a number of free scholarships available for University of Dayton students, courtesy of the Alumni Association.
+The registration fee is $199 with free scholarships available for University of Dayton students, courtesy of the Alumni Association.
 The registration fee includes much hilarity, learning and a bonus — you can attend in your pajamas.

-The 2020 workshop, in its 20th anniversary year, will feature Emmy Award winners, celebrated authors, comedians and a renowned cartoonist.
+The 2020 workshop, in its 20th anniversary year, will feature Emmy Award winners, celebrated authors and comedians.
 Here’s the line-up of keynote speakers: